Goutte/hellopoyt/README.md

 Change intro images
 -------------------

-Look into `src/styles/introduction.less`, from row01 to row05.
+Change the 5 images `src/media/img/introduction/XX.jpg`.
 Easy !
+The related CSS is in `src/styles/introduction.less`.

 Create new Project
 ------------------